SaraLerma/The-Pragmatic-Programmer/README.md

 - Adjust the style of your talk to your audience (their skill level and experience).
 - Make a prettied document or presentation (with good format and spelling),
 - Always **respond** (even if you respond "I’ll get back to you later" to they don’t feel that you have forgotten them)
-- **Document** (why something is done, its purpose and its goal, engineering trade-offs, why decisions were made, discarder alternatives, and so on). **Build documentation in, don’t bolt it on**, documentation created separately from code is less likely to be correct and up to date.
+- **Document** (why something is done, its purpose and its goal, engineering trade-offs, why decisions were made, discarder alternatives, and so on). <span style="color:lightgreen;">**Build documentation in, don’t bolt it on**</span>, documentation created separately from code is less likely to be correct and up to date.

 > Reminder: tl;dr – too long; didn’t read.